Why so many Millennials are becoming Full Time RVers

 A lot of hipsters are ditching a big mortgage payment and choosing to live efficiently in small houses that are designed to maximize the space.

 Another side to this is that an RV is a small house that bounces down the road to anywhere you want to go!
 That’s attractive and cool to be able to see this country.
 To be able to go wherever you want to go.
-To wake up to a view of the mountains one week, then the ocean, than a river, than a lake, than a field, than a city, etc…
+To wake up to a view of the mountains one week, then the ocean, then a river, then a lake, then a field, then a city, etc…

 RVs are being made as affordable options to live in.
 At one point in Southern California I was paying almost $2,000 a month for an apartment!
 Our 5th wheel Payment is 1/3 of that!